emoncms/emoncms/docs/RaspberryPi/stretch.md

-# DRAFT VERSION FOR DISCUSSION
-See [this post](https://community.openenergymonitor.org/t/raspbian-stretch/5096) in the community forum.

 ## Install Emoncms on Raspberry Pi (Raspbian Stretch)

 This guide will install the current full version of emoncms onto a Raspberry Pi running the Raspbian Stretch operating system.